top of page

 The test takes 10 minutes and its results are grouped according to 4 categories defined by specific colors.
 So when you meet the people who took this test, you may hear the question: What are you like? red or green?
 The price of the DISC test, without being discussed by a professional, is around 40 USD.
 A comprehensive package including a test report and a 90-minute session with a certified DISC coach costs around $ 100.

-Top Competency and Personality Tests-comprehensive review-Empowerment Coaching Krakow Blog-2
+Top Competency and Personality Tests: comprehensive review

 There is also an extended version of the DISC test called Extended DISC Test D3 - DISC / TEAMS / VALUES / BAI, which deals with behaviors and roles in the team.
 It combines 4 analyzes: